discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 </Card>
 <Card title="Precasting">
 <Message>
-The most important part is to get the precast of Ashes of Just right!
+The most important part is to get the precast of Ashes of the Just right!
 You have to start the fight quickly to not lose the stacks since they only last 10 seconds!
 </Message>
-1) Swap to <Trait name="quickfire"/> for more Ashes of Just.
+1) Swap to <Trait name="quickfire"/> for more Ashes of the Just.
 1) Use <Skill name ="hallowedground"/>
 1) Blast a firefield with <Skill name ="	holystrike"/>
 1) While casting: Use 3 charges of <Skill name="mantraofpotence"/> and share <Skill name="mantraofsolace"/> (keep in mind that <Skill name="mantraofsolace"/> only shares <Boon name="Quickness"/> once every 7 seconds thanks to <Trait name=" liberators vow"/>)